MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/prebuilt/layout.md

 > [!NOTE]
 >
 > * Table analysis is not supported if the input file is XLSX.
-> * Starting with *2024-07-31-preview*, the bounding regions for figures and tables cover only the core content and exclude associated caption and footnotes.
+ > * Document Intelligence v4.0 2024-11-30 (GA) supports bounding regions for figures and tables that cover only the core content and exclude associated caption and footnotes.

 :::moniker-end